 The New Manager

-More of a Cosmic Fantasy than Horror, 14 plays on the best of horror and science fiction with its mutant bugs, and building that really is a machine to prevent the cult from causing the end of the world.
-With the involvement of famous names in literature and science to add flavor, 14 feels believable where other stories of this type fall off and keeps you reading until the last page.
+More of a cosmic fantasy than horror, 14 plays on the best of horror and science fiction with its mutant bugs, and building that really is a machine to prevent the cult from causing the end of the world.
+With the involvement of famous names in literature and science to add flavor, 14 feels believable and keeps you reading until the last page.

-My only complaint is where the plot was really interesting, I never felt any of the characters were really in any danger as The Scooby Doo Gang was quick to unravel every clue and figure out what to do in the face of an open portal to another dimension.
+My only complaint is that while the plot was really interesting, I never felt any of the characters were really in any danger as The Scooby-Doo gang was quick to unravel every clue and figure out what to do in the face of an open portal to another dimension.

-Still the handing over the building to Nate in the end felt more like a duty than something being forced on him after knowing what the building really is and what it hides.
+Still, handing over the building to Nate, in the end, felt more like a duty than something being forced on him after knowing what the building really is and what it hides.